Connecting Your Employees to Higher-Performing Healthcare

 Drive awareness and build excitement

-Work with your health plan partner to create clear, consistent messaging to define your network.
+Work with your health plan partner to create clear, consistent messaging to define your HPN.

-Develop an internal campaign using a mix of emails, posters, direct mail and website messaging — as well as hold events with Q&A sessions — to address concerns about disruption, cost and choice.
+Develop an internal campaign using a mix of emails, direct mail, website messaging and posters — as well as hold events with Q&A sessions — to address concerns about disruption, cost and choice.

 Provide guided-shopping and provider finder tools that help employees easily assess their options and make an informed decision.